BLCM/bl3mods/Apocalyptech/README.md

   useful.
 Still, it's a good testing gun anyway so I'll stick with it.
 - `transformer_super_buff.txt` - Cheat mod which makes the Transformer
   practically invulnerable.
+- `testing_loot_drops.txt` - A version of my modder's-resource mod that I use for testing out things like Expanded Legendary Pools.
+All Standard-drop enemies will drop five items from the specified pool.
+- `fast_levelling_*.txt` - Used to level up a character real fast.
+Comes in three variants.
+"Insane" will give you nearly a whole level per kill when you're approaching lvl 50 (and probably more when on low level), "Fast" will be a little more sedate, for fine-tuning purposes, but will still be a *lot* faster than base game, and "Faster" is inbetween the two.

 ## Deprecated / Broken Mods